furaihankamyl/furaihankamyl.github.io/content/indonesia-emas-2045.md

-# Towards Indonesia Emas 2045 from the Tip of the Pen

 **Category:** Research and Analysis | **Year:** 2024

 This post showcases our academic contribution efforts for Indonesia.
 We successfully attained 4 accomplishments across 3 research projects throughout 2024.
 Our research targeted the Ministry of Law and Human Rights, the Special Capital Region of Jakarta Provincial Government, and the Ministry of Investment/BKPM.